ComplianceCheckup

 HIPAA comprises three main rules.
 The Privacy Rule (45 CFR Part 164, Subpart E) governs who may access PHI and grants patients rights to access and amend their health records.
 The Security Rule (45 CFR Part 164, Subpart C) requires covered entities and business associates to implement administrative, physical, and technical safeguards for electronic PHI (ePHI).
 The Breach Notification Rule (45 CFR §§164.400–414) requires notification to affected individuals, HHS, and sometimes the media when unsecured PHI is breached.

 Penalties under 45 CFR §160.404 are tiered by culpability: $100–$50,000 per violation for unknowing violations up to a $1.9 million annual cap; up to $1.9 million per violation category per year for willful neglect not corrected.
-The largest fine to date was $16 million (Anthem, 2018).
-HHS OCR investigations are frequently triggered by breach reports and patient complaints — the Security Risk Analysis is the single most frequently cited deficiency in enforcement actions.
+HHS OCR investigations are frequently triggered by breach reports and patient complaints.
+The Security Risk Analysis is the single most frequently cited deficiency in enforcement actions.

 How to use this HIPAA compliance checklist